kiwimaya/MidtermProject/README.md

 # Results (visuals and metrics)
-Find a relation ships between property area size and prices Finding a correlation between locations and property area size
+Find a relation ships between property area size and prices Finding a correlation between locations and property area size Identified states with higher and lower prices Identified number of available properties per state

 # Conclusions (Challenges  and Future Goals)
 ## Challenges